HackIllinois/submissions-guidelines/create/create.md

 # Create

-As an attendee in the Create track, your submission should consist of a devpost submission, github repository, as well as three specific files within that repository: Readme (readme.md), Credits (contributors.md), and Contributing Guide (contributing.md).
+As an attendee in the Create track, your submission should consist of a [devpost](https://hackillinois2016s.devpost.com/) submission, public code repository, as well as (at least) three specific files within that repository: *readme* (README.md), *credits* to other people (contributors.md), and *contributing guide* (contributing.md).
 And of course, your presence at the project expo.

 ### 1. README.md [Template](https://github.com/HackIllinois/Submissions-Guidelines/blob/master/create/README_TEMPLATE.md)
-* A __technical description__ of what your project is and does
+* A __technical description__ of what your project is (functionality, purpose - if any, etc.)
-* Instructions on how to build/use your project
+* Instructions on how to build, install, and use your project
 * A link to the Contributors Guide

 #### Examples: